HunterAP23/FPS_Graph_Maker/README.md

 You can either include the name of the CSV file as an initial parameter, otherwise the program will ask you to enter it manually.
+The program will automatically save animated graphs and exported PNG's to the same folder that the CSV's were provided from, given that the user input the CSV with either relative or absolute paths from the command line window.
+Otherwise, the animated graph videos and the exported PNG's will be saved to the folder where fps_2_chart.py is located.

 If you include the CSV file as a parameter, you can also enter a number from 0 - 3 to specify what graphs you want generated: